jez/pandoc-sidenote/README.md

 This is a simple [Pandoc filter] to convert footnotes into a format that can be consumed by [Tufte CSS].
 On the whole, this project weighs in at well under 100 lines of code.
-Check out [Main.hs](Main.hs) if you're curious how it works.
+Check out [SideNote.hs](src/Text/Pandoc/SideNote.hs) if you're curious how it works.

 It's used by calling `pandoc --filter pandoc-sidenote`.
 To see it in action, see [Tufte Pandoc CSS], a project which uses it.
 In particular, take a look at the